Maury Wills: Managing and retirement

-After leading Seattle to a 20–38 mark to end the 1980 season, new owner George Argyros fired Wills on May 6, 1981, with the Mariners deep in last place at 6-18.
-His career record was 26-56, for a winning percentage of .317, one of the worst ever for a non-interim manager.
+After leading Seattle to a 20–38 mark to end the 1980 season, new owner George Argyros fired Wills on May 6, 1981, with the Mariners deep in last place at 6–18.
+His career record was 26–56, for a winning percentage of .317, one of the worst ever for a non-interim manager.

 However, Julio Cruz, himself an accomplished base stealer, credited Wills with teaching him how to steal second base against a left-handed pitcher.
-Dave Roberts similarly credits Wills with coaching him to steal under pressure circumstances.
+Dave Roberts similarly credits Wills with coaching him to steal under pressure circumstances, particularly his crucial stolen base in Game 4 of the 2004 American League Championship Series.
 "He said, 'DR, one of these days you're going to have to steal an important base when everyone in the ballpark knows you're gonna steal, but you've got to steal that base and you can't be afraid to steal that base.'
 So, just kind of trotting out on to the field that night, I was thinking about him.
 So he was on one side telling me 'this was your opportunity.'
 And the other side of my brain is saying, 'You're going to get thrown out, don't get thrown out.'
 Fortunately Maury's voice won out in my head."

 Wills was a coach on the team from 1996 to 1997 and served as a radio color commentator for the Fargo-Moorhead RedHawks on KNFL until 2017.
 He resumed making appearances with the Dodgers in 2000, serving as a guest instructor in spring training until 2016.

+Hall of Fame candidacy

+As a BBWAA candidate, Wills was on the Baseball Hall of Fame ballot for fifteen years, from 1978 to 1992, but never received more than 40.6% of the vote, falling far short of the required 75% to be elected.
+His vote total fell to half after 1982 and his subsequent arrest in 1983 for cocaine possession likely played a part in why his numbers never recovered.

-In 2014, Wills appeared for the first time as a candidate on the National Baseball Hall of Fame's Golden Era Committee election ballot for Hall of Fame induction in 2015, which required twelve votes.
-Wills missed getting elected by three votes.
+In 2014, Wills appeared for the first time as a candidate on the Golden Era Committee election ballot for Hall of Fame induction in 2015, which required 12 votes.
+However, he missed getting elected by three votes.
 All the other candidates on the ballot also missed being elected.

-The Committee had voted on ten candidates from the 1947 to 1972 era every three years; the committee was replaced in 2016 by the Golden Days Era Committee, which covered 1950 to 1969.
-He was also on the 2022 ballot before the Golden Days Era Committee, but he did not receive enough votes for induction.
+The Golden Era Committee was replaced in 2016 by the four committees, including Golden Days Committee which covered the period from 1950 to 1969.
+Wills was on the 2022 ballot but he did not receive enough votes for induction.